Slicer/Slicer/Docs/developer_guide/python_faq.md

 sliceNode.SetSliceResolutionMode(slicer.vtkMRMLSliceNode.SliceResolutionMatchVolumes)
 ```

+## How to run an external Python script as a CLI module

+A standalone Python script (that does not use any Slicer application features) can run from Slicer as a CLI module.
+Slicer generates a graphical user interface from the parameter definition XML file.
+See a complete example [here](https://github.com/lassoan/SlicerPythonCLIExample).

 ## How to type file paths in Python

 New Python users on Windows often surprised when they enter a path that contain backslash character (`\`) and it just does not work.
 Since backslash (`\`) is an escape character in Python, it requires special attention when used in string literals.
 For example, this is incorrect: